-Rule easing public lands transfer concerns hunters, others
+Rule easing public-lands transfer concerns hunters, others

 Outdoor recreationists fear states would sell the land to private entities that would end public access.

-Boise State University public lands policy expert John Freemuth says any land transfers would face significant challenges.
+Boise State University public-lands policy expert John Freemuth says any land transfers would face significant challenges.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.